textileio/papers/draft.md

 multiaddress, it must be encapsulated in an IPFS Peer multiaddress (see [@lst:Multiaddress]).

-Unlike peer multiaddresses, Log addresses are not stored in the global IPFS DHT [@benetIPFSContentAddressed2014].
+Unlike Peer multiaddresses, Log addresses are not stored in the global IPFS DHT [@benetIPFSContentAddressed2014].
 Instead, they are collected from Log Events.
 This is in contrast to mutable data via IPNS for example, which requires querying the network (DHT) for updates.
-Instead, updates are requested directly from the (presumably trusted) peers that produced them, resulting in a hybrid of content-addressed Events arranged over a data-feed[^6] like topology.
+Instead, updates are requested directly from the (presumably trusted) Peers that produced them, resulting in a hybrid of content-addressed Events arranged over a data-feed[^6] like topology.
 Log addresses are recorded in an address book, similar to an IPFS Peer address book (see [@lst:KeyBook]).
 Addresses can also expire by specifying a